SharePoint/sp-dev-docs/docs/scenario-guidance/Branding.md

 ---
-title: Branding
+title: Scenario Guidance - Branding
-ms.date: 01/18/2018
+description: Scenario guidance on branding options with SharePoint. ms.date: 03/26/2018
 ---

 # Branding

 ## Summary

 There are many different reasons why you would apply custom branding to a SharePoint site.
-These reasons can include corporate identity, usability, marketing, etc. Office 365 SharePoint sites support customized branding.
-Resources in this section will help you consider the short and long-term impact of customization from an operational and a maintenance perspective.
-This is not really specific for SharePoint; but is rather a rule of thumb for any IT solution built with any platform.
+These reasons can include corporate identity, usability, marketing, etc. SharePoint Online sites support customized branding, but options are slightly different than with SharePoint on-premises deployments.

+Resources in this article will help you consider the short and long-term impact of customization from an operational and a maintenance perspective.
+Guidance around the long term impact analyzes is not really specific for SharePoint; but is rather a rule of thumb for any IT solution built with any platform.

 ## High-level guideline/general rules

 - Office 365 is being updated frequently.
 To be able to benefit of the latest capabilities, use only the recommended approaches to brand SharePoint Online
-- When customizing SharePoint user experience through DOM manipulation, custom CSS or custom master pages and page layouts, after applying each SharePoint patch, verify that your customizations are still working as expected and don't collide with any of the changes introduced in the patch
+- When customizing SharePoint user experience through DOM manipulation, custom CSS or custom master pages and page layouts, after applying each SharePoint update, verify that your customizations are still working as expected and don't collide with any of the changes introduced withing the installed updates.

 ## Available options